khulnasoft-lab/design.khulnasoft.com/contents/components/toasts.md

 ## Usage

 Toasts appear with an ease-in animation from the bottom of the screen and stay fixed at its bottom-left corner.
 Users can exit the toast by clicking the “Dismiss” button.
-If left alone, toasts will automatically disappear after 5 seconds.
-This is true for all toasts, including those with action buttons.
-Hovering over a disappearing toast will cause it to remain until the cursor is moved.
+If left alone, toasts without actions will automatically disappear after five seconds.
+Hovering over a toast message will cause it to remain until the cursor is moved.
+Toasts with action buttons are only dismissed when the user performs the action, clicks the dismiss button, or navigates to another page.

 |Type|Purpose|
 |--- |--- |